MichaelM1997/CPP_final_monopoly/README.md

 # Monopoly Game

-This project is a simplified implementation of the classic Monopoly board game using C++ and SFML library.
+This project is a implementation of the classic Monopoly board game using C++ and SFML library.

 ## Features